SuperCowPowers/workbench/docs/aws_setup/core_stack.md

 # Initial AWS Setup
 Welcome to the SageWorks AWS Setup Guide.
-SageWorks is deployed into AWS as an AWS **Stack** following the well architected system practices of AWS.
+SageWorks is deployed as an AWS **Stack** following the well architected system practices of AWS.

 !!! warning "AWS Setup can be a bit complex"
     Setting up SageWorks with AWS can be a bit complex, but you only have to do it ONCE and SageWorks tries to make it straight forward.
 If you have any troubles at all feel free to contact us a [sageworks@supercowpowers.com](mailto:sageworks@supercowpowers.com) or on [Discord](https://discord.gg/WHAJuz8sw8) and we're happy to help you with AWS for FREE.